Flotomate/product_docs/source/package-deployment/managing-software-packages.rst

 deployed can manipulate the behavior of Windows components, Hardware and Software of a computer.
 The system has 24 pre-defined templates out of the box; they are as follows:

+.. note:: Related Topic: :ref:`Registry Deployment Use Case <A Registry Deployment Use Case>`.

 .. _spf-27.1:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/software-package-deployment/SP-27.1.png
     :align: center